-Elevating students to become effective advocates by increasing their ability to be honestly aware about diverse experiences and their impact on perspectives and interests and exposing them to a range of possibilities for achieving fulfillment on their personal and professional journeys with consideration for pathways involving legal and societal influences.
+Elevating students to become effective advocates by increasing their ability to be honestly aware about a wide array of experiences and their impact on perspectives and interests and exposing them to a range of possibilities for achieving fulfillment on their personal and professional journeys with consideration for pathways involving legal and societal influences.

 Academics